K0IP, ham radio k0ip, hs6ade, pa9vw, n7ij, k0ij,

-She's attending Law School at the University of Utah.
+She's now graduated from the S.J.
+Quinney College of Law at the University of Utah,

-like a good contests, any contest where Idaho is a multiplier.
-OK I admit, I like being the DX !!!!
+I like a good contests, any contest where Idaho is a multiplier.
+OK I admit it, I like being the DX !!!!

 contests like ARRL 10 Meter, June VHF, SS I enjoy putting Idaho on the map.